Types of Volumes

 For example, four node distributed (replicated) volume with a two-way mirror:

-Being a userspace filesystem, to interact with kernel VFS, GlusterFS makes use of FUSE (File System in Userspace).
+As it is a userspace filesystem, to interact with kernel VFS, GlusterFS makes use of FUSE (File System in Userspace).
 For a long time, implementation of a userspace filesystem was considered impossible.
 FUSE was developed as a solution for this.
 FUSE is a kernel module that support interaction between kernel VFS and non-privileged user applications and it has an API that can be accessed from userspace.
 Using this API, any type of filesystem can be written using almost any language you prefer as there are many bindings between FUSE and other languages.

 Structural diagram of FUSE.